stripe2933/vku/docs/hello-triangle.md

 }
 ```

-For this tutorial, we only queried about the graphics queue family support for simplicity, but this process is widely varying on the application's purpose, such like:
+For this tutorial, we only queried about the graphics queue family support for brevity, but this process is widely varying on the application's purpose, such like:

 - Need dedicated compute/transfer queue.
 - Need to check the surface support for WSI.